(Translate this site)

 "Damn glad to meet you, Headhunter!
 I think you may have saved my ass just now."

-"Oh, I don't know about that.
-From what I heard over the air you might have whupped this whole bunch even without my help.
+"Oh, I don't know about that: from what I heard over the air, you might have whupped this whole bunch even without my help.
 Who the hell are you, anyway?
-You're not military.
-I'm damn sure of that."
+You're not military; I'm damn sure of that."

 "No. I've had some ROTC training, but that's it for the military stuff.
 I've basically trained myself.
 Built my car.
 And tried to make a buck here and there."

+Headhunter laughed.
 "Damn, son!
 If you like making money the hard way you should sign up for 'Nam!"

 "Well hell, son!
 The way the war's going we may need more like you that takes the initiative and fewer like this bunch we just scared off, who just eat the shit they get handed."